imp-dance/haakon.dev-2024/features/articles/data/rtk-query-loader.md

 When dealing with component loading, it is kind of critical that you don't push bugs.
 For this reason, I ended up writing a test suite of about 30 tests that verify that everything is working correctly in the package.

-I also wrote [extensive documentation](https://rtk-query-loader.ryfylke.dev/) for the package by using Docusaurus.
+I also wrote [extensive documentation](https://rtk-query-loader.ryfylke.dev/) by using Docusaurus.
+I'm very pleased with how that turned out, and have had some nice feedback on it.

 ### Final thoughts

-Writing RTK Query Loader taught me a lot about typescript, package maintenance and writing good documentation.
-I've also just really enjoyed writing a cohesive API that solves a concrete issue that _I cared about_.
+Writing RTK Query Loader taught me a bunch about Typescript, package maintenance, open source and writing good documentation.
+I've also **really enjoyed** writing a cohesive API that solves a concrete issue that _I cared about_.

 **Do I still use the package?**